Ian Huntley won't receive a funeral following his death earlier this month, a source has told The Sun.

-The 52-year-old died on 7 March after being attacked by a fellow inmate, murderer and rapist Anthony Russell at HMP Frankland, Durham, who'd hit him over the head with a metal bar during a workshop.
+The 52-year-old died on 7 March after being attacked by a fellow inmate - murderer and rapist Anthony Russell - at HMP Frankland, Durham, who'd hit him over the head with a metal bar during a workshop.

 Huntley had been behind bars since 2003, when he was handed two terms of life imprisonment with a minimum of 40 years for the brutal murders of Holly Wells and Jessica Chapman.

 The pair of school girls were both 10 years old when they were lured into Huntley's Soham, Cambridgeshire home following a family barbecue.
-They'd recognised him as their school's caretaker.

-Holly and Jessica were killed in 2002 (Getty Images) Inside the property, Huntley murdered the girls via asphyxiation before disposing of their bodies in an irrigation ditch 10 miles away.
-Maxine Ann Carr, his then-girlfriend and the girls' teaching assistant, knowingly providing him with a false alibi, for which she received a three and a half years sentence.
+Inside the property, Huntley murdered the girls via asphyxiation before disposing of their bodies in an irrigation ditch 10 miles away.
+Maxine Ann Carr, his then-girlfriend and a teaching assistant in the girls' class, knowingly providing him with a false alibi, for which she received a three and a half years sentence.

-The location of the murders gave Huntley the nickname, the 'Soham killer'.
+Holly and Jessica were killed in 2002 (Getty Images) The location of the murders gave Huntley the nickname, the 'Soham killer'.

-Answering them, his family have since told The Sun that the convicted killer is set to be cremated, and won't be honoured during a religious mass or a government-funded service.
+A source close to the matter has since told The Sun that the convicted killer is set to be cremated, and won't be honoured during a religious mass or a government-funded service.

 "There will be no service, no memorial, no mourners, nothing.
 It is as it should be," they added.